Headless, No-Code, and Legacy Commerce with Builder’s Steve Sewell

-- Figure out who’s doing the work: do you have an internal dev team?
+- Figure out who’s doing the work.
+Do you have an internal dev team?

-- If you need to hire, who will be the best fit: agencies or contractors?
+- If you need to hire, who will be the best fit—agencies or contractors?

 - Evaluate cost, timeline, and tooling options.
 Is it simple or complex?

-For context, Steve recommends bringing on at least 3-4 devs (internal or external) while scoping out at least 3-6 months for the project timeline.
+For context, Steve recommends bringing on at least 3-4 devs (internal or external) while scoping out at least three to six months for the project timeline.

-Start with a contractor, and then once you see the ROI, scale up and find an agency.
+Start with a contractor, and then once the brand sees the ROI, they can scale up and find an agency.